 Otherwise, you are just regurgitating the same reading list required for every English student in high school.

-This same advice can be applied to the following questions.
+This same advice can be applied to all the prompts.
 For example, try not to list films exclusively, but also other suggested types of entertainment.

 - If your science teacher played an episode of a show on Animal Planet as part of his curriculum and you really enjoyed it, add that episode to the list.
 If your history class went to a showing of Hamilton and you loved it, that counts as well!